-India Insight: weak macro, resilient markets – ANZ
+India insight: Weak macro, resilient markets – ANZ

-“The rising surplus on the basic balance of payments (BoP) is not only anchoring the rupee, but allowing the Reserve Bank of India (RBI) to inject liquidity through its intervention in the FX markets.”

-“An official acknowledgment of the fiscal slippage may break the current trends in bond yields and the rupee, but only temporarily.
-A more sustained reversal will need to wait for a durable revival in growth.”
+A reversal in the current financial market trends will therefore, need to wait for a durable revival in growth.”

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.